 With all of the disadvantages, it appears as though it is not possible to trade a small account profitably.
 This is not the case, and small accounts are traded profitably by many traders (including professional traders).
 The following advice is provided from the perspective of undercapitalized accounts, but the advice actually applies to all trading accounts (even the $1,000,000 accounts).

 - Trade Using Leverage - Trading using leverage allows small account traders to trade markets that they cannot trade using cash.
-For example, trading individual stocks directly requires approximately 25% to 30% of the trade's value in cash (assuming a typical margin requirement).
+For example, trading individual stocks directly require approximately 25% to 30% of the trade's value in cash (assuming a typical margin requirement).
 However, trading the same underlying stock using the options or warrants markets (both highly leveraged markets), only requires approximately 15% of the trade's value in cash.
-Note that leverage should not be used to increase the trade's size (i.e. the number of shares), but should only be used to reduce the trade's margin requirements.
+Note that leverage and margin requirements should be understood before trading.
+In this example, investors should not necessarily use leverage to increase the trade's size (i.e. the number of shares), but rather only to reduce the trade's margin requirements.

 - Trade Conservatively - Traders with well-funded accounts have the luxury of making trades with high risk (e.g. large stop losses relative to their targets).
 A trader with small accounts must be more cautious, and make sure that their risk to reward ratio and their win to loss ratio are being calculated and used correctly.

 - Adhere to the One Percent Risk Rule - Trading in accordance with the one percent risk rule provides a small account with the same buffer (against mistakes, unexpected losses, etc.) as a large account.
 Many professional traders abide by the one percent risk rule regardless of the size of their trading accounts, because it is a very effective risk management technique.